-19.2.
-HIPAA Compliance
+19.2 HIPAA Compliance

-The Contractor agrees that it shall comply with Title II, Subtitle F, Section 261-264 of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, titled "Administrative Simplification" and the rules and regulations promulgated thereunder.
+The CONTRACTOR agrees that it shall comply with Title II, Subtitle F, Section 261-264 of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, titled "Administrative Simplification" and the rules and regulations promulgated thereunder.
 In addition, the Contractor will ensure compliance with all HIPAA requirements across all systems and Services related to this Contract, including transaction, common identifier, and privacy and security standards, by the effective date of those rules and regulations.
 The Contractor will comply with the rules and regulations and will implement these rules and regulations to achieve consistency in data collection, validation, storage, retrieval, and consolidation with all SCDHHS' programs.

-19.3.
-HIPAA Privacy and Security
+19.3 HIPAA Privacy and Security

-Contractor shall comply with the HIPAA Privacy Rule and Security Rule.
-Contractor shall ensure applicable standards for privacy of individually identifiable health information (Privacy Rule) and adequate controls for the protection of electronic protected health information (Security Rule) are effective and remain in place during the term of this Contract.
+CONTRACTOR shall comply with the HIPAA Privacy Rule and Security Rule.
+Contractor shall ensure applicable standards for privacy of individually identifiable health information (Privacy Rule) and adequate controls for the protection of electronic protected health information (Security Rule) are effective and remain in place during the term of this Contract pursuant to 42 CFR § 438.208(b)(6), 42 CFR § 438.224, 45 CFR § 160, and 45 CFR § 164.

-19.4.
-HIPAA Business Associate
+19.4 HIPAA Business Associate